-The negative effects of eating disorders can be extensive, with serious consequences that threaten your psychological, emotional and physical well-being.
-Thirty million people in the United States alone will be diagnosed with an eating disorder during some point in their lives.
+The negative effects of eating disorders can be extensive, with serious consequences that threaten your psychological, emotional, and physical well-being.
+Thirty million people in the United States alone will be diagnosed with an eating disorder at some point in their lives.

 Common Ill Effects of Eating Disorders

 Eating disorders have the potential to cause damage to every organ system in your body.
 For instance, the unhealthy effects of eating disorders can negatively affect the:

 - Gastrointestinal System